 Read the paper here.

-How does this paper challenge previous concepts / and or advance inflammation and infection field?
+How does this paper challenge previous concepts and/or advance the inflammation & infection field?

 The main findings of the paper